 EF McGuinness & Sons

 The newly refreshed foyer—with an updated, period-appropriate, arched door—welcomes with a view of the existing, freshly painted staircase and darkened handrail stained to tie into the refinished, original hardwood floors.
+The powder room across the hall adds an unexpected touch of glamour while leveraging the moody blue hues and wood paneling seen throughout the home.

 The adjacent dining room flows into the formal living room.
 The dining area was designed around the client’s existing vintage dining chairs, re-upholstered in a rich navy mohair.
 Custom, clean-lined millwork adds a modern juxtaposition to the existing architectural details to showcase the clients’ formal dinnerware and collected treasures.
 In keeping with old meets new, the team designed an updated hearth in the living room, crowned with a vintage mirror, to compliment the fireplace.